ibm-watson-data-lab/cloudant-food-tracker/part-2/README.md

 1. An *API key*, to authenticate, and
 1. *Permission* to use the database

 Begin by creating the database for FoodTracker.
-At the top of the Dashboard is the "Create Database" button.
+At the top of the dashboard is the "Create Database" button.
 Click it, and a drop-down form will appear.
-Input the database name in "C-style" lower-case, underscore format: `food_tracker`.
+Input the database name in all lower case, underscore format: `food_tracker`.

 ![Create a Cloudant database](media/dashboard-02-create-db@2x.png '; border')